exercism/v3/languages/elixir/exercises/concept/basics/.docs/after.md

 Elixir is a dynamically-typed language, meaning that the type of a variable is only checked at run-time.
-In Elixir, we refer to variable assignement as being _bound_ to a value.
+In Elixir, we refer to variable assignment as being _bound_ to a value.
 Using the [match `=` operator][match], we can bind a value to a variable name:

 ```elixir
 variable = 10 # Bind the integer value 10